timmyRS/MCPackr/README.md

 - `1` stands for 1.6.1 - 1.8.9
 - `2` stands for 1.9 - 1.10.2
 - `3` stands for 1.11 - 1.12.2
-- `4` stands for 1.13 - 1.13.1
+- `4` stands for 1.13 - 1.13.2

-Note that you don't have to provide a different `pack.mcmeta` file for each version if you would like the resource pack description to contain the compatible Minecraft versions because you can place `%mcversions%` in it, which MCPackr will replace with `1.6.1 - 1.8.9` in the 1.6.1 - 1.8.9, `1.9 - 1.10.2` in the 1.9 - 1.10.2 port, and so on.
+Note that you don't have to provide a different `pack.mcmeta` file for each version — if you would like the resource pack description to contain the compatible Minecraft versions, you can place `%mcversions%` in it, and MCPackr will replace it with `1.6.1 - 1.8.9` in the 1.6.1 - 1.8.9 port, etc.

 Some files which I recommend you provide: